 Wed 5 December 2018, 8:52 am

-It has become Southwark council leader Peter John's mantra: "This is the best borough, in the best city, in the best country in the world" – words he repeated last night (4 December) at Lendlease's Elephant Park suite in Elephant and Castle, at an event to mark the 20th edition of Southwark magazine.
+It has become Southwark council leader Peter John's mantra: "This is the best borough, in the best city, in the best country in the world" – words he repeated on 4 December at Lendlease's Elephant Park suite in Elephant and Castle, at an event to mark the 20th edition of Southwark magazine.

 “With that in mind, I think we can safely say this is the best regeneration magazine in the world,” John added, to laughter from an audience made up of stakeholders in the transformation of the borough, including real estate professionals, architects and those representing cultural institutions.
 There were about 75 people in attendance.